-These home-made fruit popsicles are a perfect recipe to beat the heat on a hot, sunny day.
-They are much healthier than the popsicles that you buy from the store because they are made from 100% fruit.
+These home-made, natural fruit popsicles are a perfect recipe to beat the heat on a hot, sunny day.
+They are much healthier than the popsicles that you buy from the store because they are made from 100% fruit and all-natural ingredients.
 This fruit popsicle recipe has absolutely no added sugar, and it’s super easy to make with only 5 MINUTES of prep time.

-All you need is 4 cups of fresh fruit, a blender, and some popsicle molds.
-I used these.
+You only need 4 cups of fresh fruit, a blender, and some popsicle molds.
+I used these molds from Amazon.
 This recipe makes the perfect amount to fill them and they seem quite durable.
-If you already have some, just use what you already have.
+If you already have popsicle molds, you can just use what you already have.

-First, you largely chop your berries and watermelon.
-I simply chop the top off the strawberries and cut them in half, and I just scoop out the watermelon with a spoon.
-You do not have to dice it small or work hard here.
+You can easily scoop the watermelon out in chunks with a spoon.
+You do not have to dice it small or use a special melon baller.
 Leave it in big chunks and let the blender do the work.

-Tip: You will want to get a seedless watermelon, or to try to remove the seeds manually.
+Tip: You will want to get a seedless watermelon, or to try to remove the seeds manually before you blend it.

-Next, add two cups of each fruit to the blender, and a small squeeze of lemon, if you’d like a little extra tartness.
+Next, add two cups of watermelon and two cups of strawberries into the blender.
+Add a small squeeze of lemon, if you’d like a little extra tartness.
 Then, blend until it is a thick liquid.

-Finally, pour into popsicle frames and let freeze overnight.
+Finally, pour the fruit mixture into popsicle frames and let them freeze overnight.